datashelter/documentation/docs/quickstart.md

 ## Enjoy 🚀

 We will take care of the rest for you.
-You can now relax and focus on your business.We will alert you if something goes wrong and we will keep your backups safe and secure.
+You can now relax and focus on your business.
+We’ll alert you if something goes wrong and keep your backups safe and secure.